Visiting Yosemite in May

 Learn what to expect when visiting Yosemite National Park in May

 Spring is in full swing in Yosemite National Park in May, making it the most lovely time to visit.
-The park comes to life with wildflowers, waterfalls and wildlife.
-There are definite benefits to visiting Yosemite in spring, but there are some drawbacks also.
+The park comes to life with wildflowers, waterfalls, and wildlife.
+There are definite benefits to visiting Yosemite in spring but also some drawbacks.
 Below, we’ve broken up your most common “when to go” questions into categories to make it easy to see if May is the best time for you.

 benefits of visiting in may

 The biggest benefit of visiting in May is the awakening of the park after a long winter.
-By mid May, wildflowers are blooming through meadows at lower elevations.
-Evening primrose, western azalea and seep-spring monkeyflower are just some of the wildflowers in Yosemite.
+By mid-May, wildflowers are blooming through meadows at lower elevations.
+Evening primrose, western azalea, and seep-spring monkeyflower are just some of the wildflowers in Yosemite.
 Redbud and dogwood trees also blossom in mid to late May.
 It is a truly beautiful and hopeful time to be in the park.
 Waterfalls are also rushing in May as the longer days and warmer sun melt the snowpack at higher elevations making May have the highest of water levels of the year.
 Wildlife is out and about during this time of year as well, excited about warmer weather and food that isn’t buried under feet of snow.

 Another benefit of visiting Yosemite this time of year is that many of the roads that were closed all winter will begin opening up.
-Of course, this all depends on the snowpack and the prediction of upcoming snow storms).
-Typically, Tioga Road and Glacier Point Road open late May to June.
+Of course, this all depends on the snowpack and the prediction of any upcoming snowstorms.
+Typically, Tioga Road and Glacier Point Road open from late May to June.
 Mariposa Grove Road opens in April most years, so much more of the park is becoming accessible, not to mention the increased number of hiking trails that will be snow free and available to trek even at higher elevations than the valley.

 drawbacks of visiting in may

 The biggest drawback to visiting Yosemite in May is that it is starting to get more crowded.
-While it is not as busy as it is in the peak summer season, you can definitely tell that the warm weather is drawing people in, and that school is getting out of session.
+While it is not as busy as it is in the peak summer season, you can definitely tell that the warm weather is drawing people in and that school is getting out of session.
 If you arrive after mid-morning at the entrance gate, expect delays and a line of cars also trying to get in.
-Another drawback is that the weather is sometimes unpredictable, and a lot of the trails’ opening dates are up in the air, depending on the weather.
+Another drawback is that the weather is sometimes unpredictable (it still gets cold at night), and the opening dates of trails are difficult to know with any advanced notice.
 Make sure you stay up to date on current closures and conditions.

 things to do in may

-May in Yosemite in the perfect time to start chasing waterfalls.
+May in Yosemite is the perfect time to start chasing waterfalls.
 As the warmer weather begins to melt snow from higher elevations, even small creeks and streams are rushing with water.
-You will see many, unnamed waterfalls cascading down the Valley walls.
+You will see many unnamed waterfalls cascading down the Valley walls.
 And the big waterfalls, like Yosemite Falls and Bridalveil Falls, will be dumping water over the cliffs like firehoses.
 May is usually the peak of the water levels for the year, so if waterfalls are what you are looking for, then May is your month.
 There are also many trails that are starting to be cleared from snow in May, making hiking to the waterfalls accessible.
-Be careful when hiking to these waterfalls, however, stay on the trail and never swim in the pool above a waterfall.
+However, be careful when hiking to these waterfalls; stay on the trail and never swim in the pool above a waterfall.
 While your hiking options are still somewhat limited due to snow at higher elevations, there are more options than in the previous early spring months.
 Just be aware that you may come across snowy or flooded trails if you venture out of the valley and may need to change plans.

 The roads in the Valley are cleared from snow in May, so biking through the Valley is a great option.
-Bikes are available for rent at Curry Village, or at the Yosemite Valley Lodge.
+Bikes are available for rent at Curry Village or at the Yosemite Valley Lodge.
 With 12 miles of paved and flat bike paths, biking is a great way to see the Valley, and as a bonus, they bypass any lines of traffic, and you don’t have to look for a parking spot.

 hiking in may

-While many trails at higher are still covered in snow, or are very wet in May, trails in lower elevations may be accessible.
+While many trails at higher elevations are still covered in snow or are very wet in May, trails at lower elevations will be accessible.
 Mirror Lake Trail and Cook’s Meadow Loop in the Valley, Wapama Falls in Hetch Hetchy, and Wawona Meadow Loop in Wawona may be options for hiking trails.
 Trails along the northern or southern rim of the Valley are usually accessible by mid-May if not before.
 You can read NPS’ current conditions to see what trails are open before heading out for the day.

 Most years, the cables of Half Dome go up on the Friday before Memorial Day, at the end of May.
 Permits are required to hike Half Dome.
 You can read about how to get Half Dome permits here.
 Be advised, though, that this hike is strenuous, not only because of the very steep cable climb to get to the top but also because the hike is at least 14 miles (if not more) round trip.

 weather in may

 Yosemite is a large park with elevations ranging from 4,000 to 10,000 ft and thus encompasses a large range of weather forecasts.
 As some of the locations with higher elevations become more accessible, the weather page that says “Yosemite” doesn’t entirely give you enough information.
-The average temperature in Yosemite Valley and Wawona in May is a high of 72 and low of 45 degrees Fahrenheit (22/ 7 degrees Celsius).
+The average temperature in Yosemite Valley and Wawona in May is a high of 72 and a low of 45 degrees Fahrenheit (22/ 7 degrees Celsius).
 If Tioga Road has opened, the average temperature of Tuolumne Meadows in May is a high of 55 and a low of 26 degrees Fahrenheit (13/ -3 degrees Celsius).
 It still snows regularly in Tuolumne this time of year, so if you plan on venturing into that area, be prepared with wintertime gear.
-On average, it rains approximately 3 days in May.
+On average, it rains three days in May.